Coleomegilla maculata: Description

-This is generally an oblong, flattened lady beetle species averaging about six millimeters long.
+This is generally an oblong, flattened lady beetle species averaging about 6 mm long.
 Over most of its range the species is pink in coloration, except for the subspecies C. m. fuscilabris, which is bright orange or red.
 Each elytron features six black markings.
 The thorax is a similar shade of red with two large triangular black patches.
 Similarity is most apparent with the seaside lady beetle, Naemia seriata, but that species is limited to coastal habitats and features much larger black markings.
 In that species, the apical pair of spots on the wing covers as well as the pronotum markings are merged, unlike Coleomegilla maculata.

 The larvae resemble miniature alligators and are dark colored.
-They have three pairs of legs and grow to about six millimeters long.
+They have three pairs of legs and grow to about 6 mm long.
 The eggs are spindle shaped and laid upright in groups near potential prey.